 Don’t get caught treating your refund any different than your regular pay.
 (Remember, that money originally came from your paycheck anyway!)
 Before you let it burn a hole in your pocket, take a minute to think about how it can benefit you the most.
 Think about your personal financial situation and evaluate what your money goals are long-term.

-Here are five financial priorities you should consider to help grow your financial wealth.
+Here are five smart ways to invest your tax refund and grow your financial wealth.

 1. Start or increase an emergency fund.